Orbit legal

 |---|---|

-| Account and data services | Account authentication, session management, database processing, storage, and backup services. |
+| Account and data services | Account authentication, session management, database processing, private object storage, and backup services. |

 | Email delivery | Email confirmation, password recovery, maintenance notifications, and delivery records. |